-During summer vacation, KUSH offers a two-week summer English course in Cheltenham, England.
+During summer vacation, KUSHS offers a two-week summer English course in Cheltenham, England.
 Each year, around 20 students participate in this course.
 The most remarkable activity is a research presentation.
 Before visiting, students learn how to give a presentation in English and decide on their theme as preparation.
 After the course starts, they study how to convey messages effectively when publicly speaking at St. Edward's High School.
 They also visit companies and stores to gather information for their presentations.
-On the last day, a large meeting is held for students to show the results of their efforts.
-After the presentation session, students hold a Japanese culture festival.
-Their host families, and students and teachers from St. Edward's School attend the party.
-Throughout the course, students enhance not only their English skills, but also their competence in team-working.
+On the last day, a large meeting is held for students to show the results of their

 In addition, they also learn from home-staying, excursions around Cheltenham and the city of London, and some interesting classes such as drama lessons and scone making.
-This program benefits students in both English learning and culture studying.
+This program benefits students in both English learning and cultural studies.